AntonMoustache/handbooks/developers-handbook.md

 We always take the approach of building monoliths first.
-Once we understand module boundaries and how the application is structured we can then start destructuring, refactoring and extracting funcionality into little pieces if required.
+Once we understand module boundaries and how the application is structured we can then start destructuring, refactoring and extracting functionality into little pieces if required.

 - http://martinfowler.com/bliki/MonolithFirst.html